vladimirvivien/ktop/README.md

       --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
       --kubeconfig string              Path to the kubeconfig file to use for CLI requests.
   -n, --namespace string               If present, the namespace scope for this CLI request
-      --request-timeout string         The length of time to wait before giving up on a single server request.
+      --node-columns string            Comma-separated list of node columns to display (e.g. 'NAME,CPU,MEM') --pod-columns string             Comma-separated list of pod columns to display (e.g. 'NAMESPACE,POD,STATUS') --request-timeout string         The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
   -s, --server string                  The address and port of the Kubernetes API server
-      --tls-server-name string         Server name to use for server certificate validation.
+      --show-all-columns               If true, show all columns (default true) --tls-server-name string         Server name to use for server certificate validation.
 If it is not provided, the hostname used to contact the server is used
-      --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use```
+      --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use
 ```

 For instance, the following will show cluster information for workload resources associated with namespace `my-app` in context `web-cluster` using the default kubconfig file path: